MEMBERSHIP

 - Life Insurance

 According to the Insurance Institute for Highway Safety (IHHS), graduated licensing systems in U.S. states and Canadian provinces have reduced crashes substantially.
-Two national studies by the IIHS and the Highway Loss Data Institute found that strong restrictions on nighttime driving and teenage passengers, and delaying licensing age, reduce fatal crashes and insurance losses for teenage drivers.
-In addition, the studies found that delaying permit age reduces fatal crashes and that increasing practice hours reduces insurance losses.
+Two national studies by the IIHS and the Highway Loss Data Institute found that strong restrictions on nighttime driving and teenage passengers and delaying licensing age, reduce fatal crashes and insurance losses for teenage drivers.
+In addition, the studies found that delaying permit age reduces fatal crashes and increasing practice hours reduces insurance losses.

 |